tyconsulting/blog.tyang.github.io/_posts/2016-06-05-sharepointsdk-powershell-module-updated-to-version-2-1-0.md

 </ul>
 This new release includes the following updates:

 <strong>01.
-Fixed the “format-default : The collection has not been initialized.” error when retrieving various SharePoint objects.</strong>
+Fixed the "format-default : The collection has not been initialized." error when retrieving various SharePoint objects.</strong>

 i.e. When retrieving the SharePoint list in previous versions using Get-SPList function, you will get this error: